jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 ```

 #### Creating and Initializing the EKF
-We initialize the state and covariance, then
+The state and covariance must be initialized, so
 ```cpp
   const Rot3 R0 = Rot3::RzRyRx(0.1, -0.2, 0.3);
   const Matrix3 P0 = Matrix3::Identity() * 0.1;